 For ease of reading, it is customary to define an abbreviation

-function.
+for the I18N:GETTEXT function.
 An underscore is customary.

 (setf (textdomaindir "prog") "./")